-2) Reflects the pro forms adjustments described in footnote (1) above and the receipt of estimated net proceeds of \$ from the issuance and sale of shares of common stock in this offering at the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deflucting the underwriting discounts and commissions and estimated offering expenses payable by us.

-3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma adjusted amount of each of cash and cash equivalents, total assets, and total stockholders' (defloid) equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) each of cash and cash equivalents, total assets, and total stockholders' (defloid) ys approximately \$ million.
-The pro forma information discussed above is illustrative only and will be adjusted based on the actual initial public offering price and other terms of our initial public offering determined at pricing.

-We define working capital as current assets less current liabilities.
-See our audited consolidated financial statements and related notes and unaudited interim condensed consolidated financial statements and related notes and unaudited interim condensed consolidated financial statements and related notes and unaudited interim condensed
+or incorporation.
+(2) Reflects the pro forma adjustments described in footnote (1) above and the receipt of estimated net proceeds of \$ from the issuance and sale of shares of common stock in this offering at the assumed initial public offering price of \$ per share, which is the mitigorit of the price range set forth on the cover page of this prospectus, after deducting the underwriting discourts and commissions and estimated offering expenses payable by us.
+(3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the mitigorit of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as diguisted amount of each of cash and cash and cash equivalents, total assets, and total stockholders' (deficit) equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discourts and commissions and estimated offering expenses payable by us.
+Sing expenses (decrease) of a shares in the number of shares offered by us at the assumed initial public offering price after deducting underwriting discourds and cash equivalents, total assets, and total stockholders' (deficit) equity by approximately \$ million.
+The proforma information shares offered by us at the assumed initial public offering price after deducting underwriting discourds and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) each of cash and cash equivalents, total assets.
+And total stockholders' (deficit) equity by approximately \$ million.
+The proforma information discussed above is illustrative only and will be adjusted based on the actual initial public offering price and ther terms of our initial public offering determined at pricing.
+(4) We define working capital as current assets less current liabilities.
+See our addited consolidated financial statements and related notes appe